New Caledonia Yacht Charter Guide | South Pacific

-New Caledonia Yacht Charter Overview and Destinations - Discover The Isle of Pines & The Loyalty Islands on your Bareboat and Crewed Yacht Charters in 2022
+New Caledonia Yacht Charter Overview and Destinations - Discover The Isle of Pines and The Loyalty Islands on your luxury motor yacht, crewed catamaran or bareboat yacht charter

 New Caledonia is also a stunning sailing destination, where the tradewinds blow regularly and the scattered small islets provide good shelters.
 You can enjoy sailing as you wish, from day sailing to one or two-week cruises exploring the east coast, anchoring in the crystal blue waters of the Isle of Pines or the Loyalty Islands.
 Although this is a French territory, most people working in the tourism industry speak English.